The-Marcy-Lab-School/se-unit-0/lesson_0_cli/aws_lp.md

 ### Manipulating your directory tree using the integrated terminal

-Although you can create files and folder using the left side bar, developers who use the Command Line can create files and folder very efficiently.
+Although you can create files and folder using the left side bar, developers who use the Command Line can create files and folders very efficiently.

 The first tab in your console is your terminal (command line interface).
 Type `pwd` and `ls` to see your working directory and view your files respectively.
 Since you'll be developing in this environment for a couple months, let's get organized.
 Create a folder called `Unit-0`, a place where you can save all your Unit 0 work.